 Yamaguchi et al., Food Reviews International, 14, 178, 1998

 Traditional Diets Show our Ancestors' Wisdom

 Rice is a staple of the Japanese diet and contains 7% protein.
 Wheat is a staple of North American and European diets and contains 11% protein.
 However, rice and wheat have different amino acid profiles.

 Rice is slightly deficient in lysine, while legumes are rich in lysine.
-Conversely, legumes are low in methionine, an amino acid that is abundant in rice.
 This means that eating both soy products, such as miso and tofu, and rice is ideal for getting the essential amino acids.